 Making end-of-life plans early relieves your loved ones’ burden and empowers you to take control of the process.
 At Better Place Forests Litchfield Hills your ashes will be spread in an idyllic protected forest, surrounded by gorgeous peaks, streams, and frolicking wildlife.
 It’s a beautiful legacy to leave where your family and friends will always be able to visit.

-Our stewards and customer care team get to know you and your wishes to help you select the perfect tree for your final resting place.
+Our guides and customer care team get to know you and your wishes to help you select the perfect tree for your final resting place.
 Our goal is to give you an easy and stress-free end-of-life planning experience.
 For more information about our services or the Litchfield Hills forest, schedule a free online forest tour.